 How many days off of work do you need after a root canal?

-It is recommended that patients take off at least one day after having a root canal.
+We recommend that patients take off at least one day after having a root canal.
 This means you do not work and rest the day following your root canal.
 The more rest you get after your procedure, the quicker your recovery and healing process will be.
 Some more physically intensive jobs may require a bit more time, but the amount of time taken after a root canal is up to the discretion of each patient.

 Do I need antibiotics after a root canal?